 The Laws of Generosity and Meanness in Life

 Today's "Living Abundantly" discusses how one can live well.
 Observing those who live well, you will discern a pattern: there are two types of people, the generous and the mean-spirited.
-Those who can take a loss and bear responsibility are generous; those who cannot take a loss and shirk responsibility are mean-spirited.
+Those who can take a loss and bear responsibility are generous; those who cannot take a loss or bear responsibility are mean-spirited.
 Few misers live well, but wanting to be generous does not mean acting recklessly.
 One must discern when to be generous and when not to be.

 Mean-Spirited People Do Not Live Well